strongloop-archive/strong-gateway/README.md

-# loopback-example-gateway
+# loopback-gateway

-`loopback-example-gateway` is an example application to demonstrate how to build an API gateway using LoopBack.
+`loopback-gateway` is an example application to demonstrate how to build an API gateway using LoopBack.

 ## What is an API gateway

+The API gateway is a component within systems architecture to externalize, secure and manage APIs.
+The API gateway sits as an intermediary between the many consumers of APIs - API clients  and the many producers of the APIs on the backend - API servers.

+You can see more information at:

 https://docs.google.com/document/d/1HnoUy8E1OVvk8mGD9cbpCNGbF1TuXINXcweXA15n8BA/edit?usp=sharing